Are Australian Shepherds Good Family Dogs?

 Final Thoughts

-Now you can see, Australian Shepherds make fantastic family members for many.
-If you and your family have an active lifestyle and want to include your dog in that, an Aussie will happily oblige.
+Now you can see that Australian Shepherds make fantastic family members for many.
+If you and your family have an active lifestyle and want to include your dog, an Aussie will happily oblige.
 These intelligent, energetic beauties will acclimate well, even in multi-pet households.

-If an Australian Shepherd feels like a good match, remember to buy from a reputable breeder.
+Remember to buy from a reputable breeder if an Australian Shepherd feels like a good match.
 You can also find many Aussies in shelters and rescues.
-If you buy a full-grown dog, meet and greets can help you figure out if the dog is a good fit for your family.
+If you buy a full-grown dog, meet and greets can help determine if the dog is a good fit for your family.

 Related Reads: